mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Zip.md

 #### Decompress a Zip archive.

-To uncompress a Zip archive, just do this:
+To decompress a Zip archive, just do this:

     unzip [zip file name]

 #### Decompress a Zip archive to a specific directory.

-And to uncompress a Zip archive to a specific directory, just do this.
+And to decompress a Zip archive to a specific directory, just do this.
 The `-d` option is there to specify an output destination  directory:

     unzip [zip file name] -d [path to destination directory]

+#### Decompress multiple Zip files when they have a password.

+Use this command to decompress multiple Zip files with a password from the command line:

+    unzip -P [password here] \*.zip

 ***